pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 ## Overview

 We often see articles and discussions online concerning the Composable Architecture (TCA for short) that are outdated or slightly misinformed.
-Often these articles and discussions focus solely on the “cons” of using TCA without giving time to what “pros” are unlocked by embracing the “cons”.
+Often these articles and discussions focus solely on “cons” of using TCA without giving time to what “pros” are unlocked by embracing any “cons” should they still exist in the latest version of TCA.

-However, focusing only on the “cons” is missing the forest from the trees.
+However, focusing only on “cons” is missing the forest from the trees.
 As an analogy, one could write a scathing article about the “cons” of value types in Swift, including the fact that they lack a stable identity like classes do.
 But that would be missing one of their greatest strengths, which is their ability to be copied and compared in a lightweight way!

-App architecture is filled with tradeoffs, and it is important to think deeply about what one gains and loses with each choice made.
+App architecture is filled with trade-offs, and it is important to think deeply about what one gains and loses with each choice they make.
 We have collected some of the most common issues brought up here in order to dispel some myths:

 * [Should TCA be used for every kind of app?](#Should-TCA-be-used-for-every-kind-of-app)
 * [Does TCA go against the grain of SwiftUI?](#Does-TCA-go-against-the-grain-of-SwiftUI)